fpanaccia/quasar-fire/README.md

 ## Getting Started
-Make sure you have Docker with Docker Compose [installed](https://docs.docker.com/get-docker/) in your environment.
+Make sure you have Docker and Docker Compose [installed](https://docs.docker.com/get-docker/) in your environment.
 After that, you can run the below commands from the **/src/** directory and get started with the `Operation Quasar Fire` immediately

 ```
 docker-compose build